 On behalf of your Student Government Association, I would like to take this opportunity to welcome you to Suffolk University.

+Most of you went out of your comfort zone when you decided to start this next chapter in your life, don’t be afraid to step out of that zone a few more times during your time here at Suffolk University.
 Suffolk's academic programs will also offer you myriad opportunities.
 The study abroad program allows you to explore different parts of the world while maintaining academic standing and earning credits.
-Whether you want to spend a semester at out campus in Madrid or a semester interning in Washington, D.C., there are dozens of places you can explore through this program.
+Whether you want to spend a semester in Australia, somewhere I came to love when I studied abroad there, or a semester interning in Washington, DC, there are dozens of places you can explore through this program.
 Here in Boston, the classes you take will help prepare you for your next step in life.
 Suffolk's professors are highly skilled in their fields and go the extra mile for each and every one of us.
-Their wealth of knowledge and expertise can be used to aid you in your own journeys even after you graduate.
+Their wealth of knowledge and expertise from the real world can be used to aid you in your own journeys even after you graduate.

 Throughout your time here, I hope you learn what I have come to realize about Suffolk University; that it is a place of unique and incredible growth.
 With the variety of unique opportunities that this university has to offer, you will have the ability to learn a great deal about your given field, as well as discovering more about yourself in the process.
-Get involved, take those leaps of faith and always urge yourself to step a little farther outside your comfort zone.
+Get involved, take those leaps of faith, always urge yourself to step a little farther outside your comfort zone, and remember that the opportunities for you to better yourself are here at Suffolk, you just have to seize them for yourself.

 President of SGA